 What capabilities exist in the company to execute the strategy both now and in the future?

-The culture of the organization is the shared set of attitudes, values and beliefs which determine the way decisions are made and implemented.
+The culture of the organisation is the shared set of attitudes, values and beliefs which determine the way decisions are made and implemented.

-What is the most appropriate organizational structure which will allow the company to make the most of the people and thereby to function most effectively?
+What is the most appropriate organisational structure which will allow the company to make the most of the people and thereby to function most effectively?

-What are the measures of the people in the organization at the individual and team level which define the talent resource.
+What are the measures of the people in the organisation at the individual and team level which define the talent resource.

-This defines how the organization can best recruit, monitor, support, develop and promote their people to deliver the corporate strategy.
+This defines how the organisation can best recruit, monitor, support, develop and promote their people to deliver the corporate strategy.

-Each area has to be reviewed at the organizational, team and individual level to create a cohesive approach that is specific enough to provide guidance, yet flexible enough to cope with change.
+Each area has to be reviewed at the organisational, team and individual level to create a cohesive approach that is specific enough to provide guidance, yet flexible enough to cope with change.

-Just as with a corporate strategy, the People Strategy will need to be reviewed over time to ensure that it is still relevant to the organization and its environment.
-If this process becomes an intrinsic part of the organization’s strategy development, then the People Strategy will begin to inform the overall strategy, rather than having to react to it.
+Just as with a corporate strategy, the People Strategy will need to be reviewed over time to ensure that it is still relevant to the organisation and its environment.
+If this process becomes an intrinsic part of the organisation’s strategy development, then the People Strategy will begin to inform the overall strategy, rather than having to react to it.